inanulusoy/STcorr/README.md

 _______________________________________________________________________________________________________
 -------------------------------------------------------------------------------------------------------

-For details refer to the paper submitted to Computers and Geosciences (Elsevier) titled
+For details refer to the published paper in Computers and Geosciences titled:

 STcorr: An IDL code for image based normalization of lapse rate and illumination effects on nighttime TIR imagery